+279

+282

+285

+288

+291

+294

+297

+300

+303

+and survival will not crash the population, and to balance the initial conditions between the investment into reproduction and the probability to survive.
+The user can however specify different values for the Beta distribution, and simulate uniform or bell-shaped distributions.

 Genetic architecture: The genetic architecture is here defined as the distribution of allelic effects along the genome, and can, therefore, vary between individuals.
 According to universal pleiotropy assumption (Fisher, 1930; Hill and Zhang, 2012; Paaby and Rockman, 2013), each allele at each locus is specified by a vector of contribution to every trait.
 For instance in our case, in a two traits model with gametic investment and preference, each allele has two values, one for each trait.
-Alleles can, therefore, have a pleiotropic effect (if they have high values for both of the traits) or a modular effect (if the allelic value for one of the two traits is close to zero).
-Thus, an individual’s genetic architecture can be pleiotropic if he carries alleles that have more similar effects for the different traits than they would have by chance, and conversely, an individual’s genetic architecture can be modular if he carries alleles that have more different effects for the different traits than randomly expected.
+All alleles have, therefore, a pleiotropic effect in our model.
+However, they can code for similar values for the simulated traits, in which case allelic correlation will be high, or they can code for contrasted values among traits, displaying low allelic correlation.
+This is so, because if selection acts on a trait, an allele with high correlation will not impact the fitness as will a allele with low correlation, depending on the context.

 Initialization: To initialize a simulation, three types of parameters are specified: